BestTimesToVisit.com Logo

 food

-Don't miss 'poisson cru,' the national dish of raw fish marinated in lime juice and coconut milk – it's incredibly refreshing.
-For an authentic experience, seek out local 'roulottes' (food trucks) in the evenings, especially in Papeete, for delicious and affordable meals.
+Don't miss out on 'poisson cru,' the national dish of raw fish marinated in lime juice and coconut milk – it's incredibly fresh and delicious!
+Seek out local 'roulottes' (food trucks), especially in Papeete, for authentic and affordable meals like grilled fish or chicken.

 packing